pydata/sparse/docs/getting_started/constructing.rst

 From :obj:`scipy.sparse.spmatrix` objects
 -----------------------------------------
-To construct :obj:`COO` objects from :obj:`scipy.sparse.spmatrix`
+To construct :obj:`COO` array from :obj:`scipy.sparse.spmatrix`
 objects, you can use the :obj:`COO.from_scipy_sparse` method.
-As an example, if :code:`x` is a :obj:`scipy.sparse.spmatrix`, you can do the following to get an equivalent :obj:`COO` object:
+As an example, if :code:`x` is a :obj:`scipy.sparse.spmatrix`, you can do the following to get an equivalent :obj:`COO` array:

 .. code-block:: python